gabrielegalimbertiphd/NavGraph/README.md

+# NavGraph
-NavGraph prototype used for navigation test with blind people.
+Novel navigation system architecture used for navigation test with blind people.